Investment software for comparing all methods of investing.

 The problem is that whole life insurance almost never beats term life insurance compared to investing the difference in mutual funds, even after the tax-sheltering benefits.
 The same is true for ALL life insurance company products - including all forms of annuities.
 Why?
 There's several reasons, but the most important are:

 1) Most all subaccounts (the mutual fund-like investment vehicles one actually invests in) have pathetic long-term performance, not enough asset class choices, high fees and expenses, and poor diversification.
 This major drag on performance is what is NOT accounted for in the program.
-So in addition to the inefficient packaging, you'll also more than likely get much less total return when investing in life insurance company subaccounts, compared to mutual funds.
+So in addition to the inefficient packaging, you'll also more than likely get much less total return when investing in life insurance company subaccounts, compared to mutual fund investing.

 So if you modeled these lower returns, their results would be much worse.

-With this financial software, you can also see what the minimum rate of return needs to be on a normal investment portfolio to get the same or more lifetime income than a fixed or variable annuity would provide.
-You'd just input what you paid and the annuitized payout, then lower the rate of return on the other investments until the portfolio lasts until an advanced age (e.g., 105).
+With this financial strategy software, you can also see what the minimum rate of return needs to be on a normal investment portfolio to get the same or more lifetime income than a fixed or variable annuity would provide.

 2) For fixed annuities (and whole life insurance), after deducting the massive initial commissions, fees, and expenses, the interest rates are unbelievably low.
 They may seem high when the agent says, "You'll get X% guaranteed!"
 But that's only applied to the amount of money that's left over after commissions, expenses, and fees are initially deducted.
 Your actual yield when compared to the gross amount of money invested is usually half this quoted amount.